- Visit Omaha Beach and relive Dday and the Allied invasion of Normandy during World War II

 Best of France tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa

 For this Best of France tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.COVID-19 Safety Measures
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.IS THIS A CHILD FRIENDLY TOUR?
+ARE THERE ANY RESTRICTIONS?

 This trip incorporates the following COVID-19 measures: